giga-lens/gigalens/docs/_sources/model-spec.rst.txt

        [lens_prior, lens_light_prior, source_light_prior]
     )

+Note that this is a different model than the one used in our paper.
 Although this may appear complex at first, the length is only due to the fact that the model has 20 parameters, each of which must have a prior distribution specified.
 All this says is the prior distribution is the product of independent distributions, that begins with :math:`\theta_E \sim \mathcal{N}(1.5, 0.25)` and ends with :math:`I_{e,src} \sim \mathcal{N}(150.0, 0.5)`.
 This way of defining the prior is very